jazz-community/jazz-debug-environment/README.md

 Setup and usage is handled in a convention over configuration style, which keeps editing files and dealing with setup to a minimum.
 It is mainly focused on how `jazz-community` plugins are developed, but all related tools are open sourced under the [jazz community](https://github.com/jazz-community/) organization.

-For a more detailed tour of the features, please see the [wiki](link to features)

 ## Wiki Table Of Contents
 The [Wiki](https://github.com/jazz-community/jazz-debug-environment/wiki) covers a vast amount of topics on how to work with the jazz development environment.